forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 you wish to deploy Forseti in.

 ### Set network (Optional)
 If you want to deploy Forseti onto a specific Network, you can configure the following settings.
-Otherwise, you can leave the defaults.
+Otherwise you can leave the defaults.

-__Note:__ By default Forseti will run on VMs with external IPs.**
+__Note:__ By default Forseti will run on GCE VMs with external IPs.**

 On line 6, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars"